-A nine-month experience for budding civic catalysts who want to learn how to build power.
+A six-month experience for budding civic catalysts who want to learn how to build and circulate power.

-Are you ready for a transformative year of learning how to build power and making real change happen in your community?
+Are you ready for a transformative year of building power and circulating it in your community?

 Who should apply?

 The Youth Collaboratory is a program for high school sophomores and juniors.
-Youth Collab members want to learn how to build power, deepen their commitment to their community, and build a stronger civic culture for everyone.
+Youth Collab members want to learn how to build civic power, share power in their community, and create a stronger civic culture for everyone.

 - I want to support my community in new or deeper ways, but I don’t know where to start.

 - I have issues I care about, but I don’t feel very powerful or capable of making a change.

 - I’m ready to work hard to turn a passion of mine into a meaningful project.

 - I want to learn from professionals and other people my age who hold a range of opinions, experiences, and identities.

 Our students have a wide variety of experiences, passions, backgrounds, communities and talents.
 Students who come from backgrounds that have historically had less access to power and civic opportunity are especially encouraged to apply.